bwarren2/politiconvo/content/posts/separation.md

 ---
 title: "Separation"
-date: 2018-09-05T14:08:49-04:00
+date: 2019-09-05T14:08:49-04:00
 draft: false
 author: "Ben"
 tags: ['BW', 'immigration']
 ---

 I want to write a different, conservative take on Trump's family separation policy.
-I'll presume that Trump's aims are fundamentally correct, i.e.:
+I'll presume that Trump's premises are fundamentally correct, i.e.:

  * illegal immigration is a very serious problem of national security importance to the US;
  * that illegal immigrants merit no expectations of good treatment.